Sports betting front and center in renewed legalized gambling debate

 In 2019, the first full year of sports betting in New Jersey generated $4.55 billion in wagering, with more than $3.8 billion bet online.

-Legislation backed by the sports alliance to be introduced into the General Assembly this winter will call for dedicating 20% of the proceeds from sports betting in Georgia to the HOPE Scholarships program.
+Legislation backed by the sports alliance to be introduced into the General Assembly this winter will call for dedicating 20% of the proceeds from sports betting to the HOPE Scholarships program.

 Other lawmakers are advocating other uses for the state’s share of legalized gambling proceeds.